-Unit-10: Dynamic methods for teaching and learning:
+Unit-X: Dynamic Methods for Teaching and Learning

-Instructional strategies for teaching history - Problem solving method - Source method - Panel discussion- Seminar-Symposium - Workshop - Supervised study - Brain storming and Team Teaching.
+Instructional strategies for teaching history - Problem solving method - Source method - Panel discussion - Seminar - Symposium - Workshop - Supervised study - Brain storming and Team Teaching.

-- Critically evaluate the history textbook for standard XI, prescribed by the Tamilnadu Government. - A project report about to visit any one of the place of historical importance. - Write any three Indian historians and their contribution to the nation. - Collection of antique materials. - Prepare a chart showing different states and its capitals in India.
+- 1) Critically evaluate the history textbook for standard XI, prescribed by the Tamilnadu Government. - 2) A project report about to visit any one of the place of historical importance. - 3) Write any three Indian historians and their contribution to the nation. - 4) Collection of antique materials. - 5) Prepare a chart showing different states and its capitals in India.

-- Busrston.W.H.
-Principles of history teaching, Methuen & Co.
-Ltd., - London, 1963. - Chaudhary.K.P The Effective Teaching of History, N.C.E.R.T., New - Delhi. - Kochhar, S.K.
-Teaching of History, Sterling publishers private Limited, - New Delhi, 2005. - Majumdar.C.
-Historiography in Modern India, Sterling publishers - private Limited, Bombay, 1979. - Sheik Ali.B History its theory and method, the Macmillan company of - India Limited, Madras 1978. - Terry Haydn et.al Learning to teach history in the secondary school, - Methuen and Co-limited London, 2003. - Biranchi Narayan Dash Teaching of History, Neel Kamal Publications pvt.
-Ltd. New Delhi, 2006. - SinghY.K.
-Teaching of History: Modern methds, APH publishing corporation, New Delhi, 2004. - Vajreswari.R A Handbook for Teachers, Allied Publishers, Madras 1973.
+- 1) Busrston, W.H., Principles of History Teaching, Methuen & Co.
+Ltd., London, 1963. - 2) Chaudhary, K.P., The Effective Teaching of History, N.C.E.R.T., NewDelhi. - 3) Kochhar, S.K., Teaching of History, Sterling Publishers Private Limited, New Delhi, 2005.

-PC I-10: PEDAGOGY OF ECONOMICS-[Part-1]
+- 4) Majumdar, C., Historiography in Modern India, Sterling PublishersPrivate Limited,Bombay, 1979. - 5) Sheik Ali, B., History its Theory and Method, TheMacmillan Company ofIndia Limited, Madras 1978. - 6) Terry Haydn,et.al., Learning to Teach History in the Secondary School, Methuen and Co.Ltd., London, 2003. - 7) Biranchi Narayan Dash Teaching of History, Neel Kamal PublicationsPvt.
+Ltd. New Delhi, 2006. - 8) Singh, Y.K., Teaching of History: Modern Methods, APH PublishingCorporation, New Delhi, 2004. - 9) Vajreswari, R.A., HandBook for Teachers, Allied Publishers, Madras, 1973.

-• Acquires the knowledge of methods of teaching economics
+PC I-10: PEDAGOGY OF ECONOMICS - [PART-1]

-- Understands the principles, types, procedures and planning of teaching economics at the higher secondary level. - Applies the method of teaching to various aspects of economics - Develops the skill of - a) Teaching Economics, organizing economic experiences - b) Testing through various techniques - c) Using various graphic, other types of teaching aids for the class room - d) Develops favourable attitude towards the changes in the teaching of economics.
+- acquires the knowledge of methods of teaching economics - understands the principles, types, procedures and planning of teaching economics at the higher secondary level. - applies the method of teaching to various aspects of economics - develops the skill of - a) Teaching Economics, organizing economic experiences - b) Testing through various techniques - c) Using various graphic, other types of teaching aids for the class room - d) Develops favourable attitude towards the changes in the teaching of economics.

-Unit -1: Nature and Scope of Economics
+Unit-I: Nature and Scope of Economics